What is KLIKOVAND?

 The overall purpose of the organization is to support efficient and sustainable climate adaptation solutions in the region.
-Climate adaptation is not only a challenge, but should also be seen as an opportunity to develop new solutions, to create more green and liveable cities, and to improve our environment.
+Climate adaptation is not only a challenge but should also be seen as an opportunity to develop new solutions, to create greener and more liveable cities, and to improve our environment.
 While working across institutional and professional borders, we find new ways of engaging citizens, and we support innovation in networks.

 Our website is the place where we share tools and knowledge and announce news and arrangements.

 KLIKOVAND was founded in 2012.
 As of 2019, KLIKOVAND is a cooperation between 22 municipalities and 9 utility services.

 The day-to-day management of KLIKOVAND is on the leader of the secretariat, supported by an Executive Committee, which meets every quarter.
 The Task Force has an Advisory Panel, which meets biannually, to discuss and suggest adjustments of the strategy and direction of their work.
 The Advisory Panel consists of representatives for universities, state administration, industry organizations and other stakeholders within climate adaptation.

 The Regional Task Force for Climate Adaptation was established with the aim of supporting municipalities, water utility services and hospitals in their effort to move from plan to action within climate adaptation.